TheBozzz34/Tello-GUI/README.md

 # DJI Tello Drone Control GUI

-# This project is in early alpha and is not usable in an actual enviroment yet.
+# This project is in early alpha and is not really all that usable yet.

 ![Tello Drone](https://m.media-amazon.com/images/I/61mZiDc5wPL.jpg)